General principle: VAT is due in the country from which the delivery begins

 The principle that the VAT on goods supplied from one EU country to private customers in another EU country is payable where the delivery begins (country of departure) only applies until certain sales limits are exceeded.
 These sales limits are called delivery thresholds.

-The level of delivery thresholds is determined by the individual EU Member States.
+The individual EU Member States determine the level of delivery thresholds.
 According to the rules in force until June 30, the merchant must know the respective delivery threshold of the EU member state to which he supplies goods to private customers.

 If a merchant exceeds the delivery threshold set by the respective EU Member State, the place of sales taxation shifts from the country of departure to the country in which the goods arrive and the mail order rule applies.